backstage/backstage/docs/deployment/docker.md

     rm -rf /var/lib/apt/lists/* && \
     yarn config set python /usr/bin/python3

-# From here on we use the least-privileged `node` user to run the backend.
-USER node
 WORKDIR /app

 # This switches many Node.js dependencies to production mode.